-Obsessive-compulsive disorder (OCD) is a chronic, debilitating mental health condition characterized by distressing, intrusive obsessive thoughts and repetitive, compulsive physical or mental acts.
-OCD is a distinct condition but falls within the category of "obsessive-compulsive and related disorders," which includes:
+Obsessive-compulsive disorder (OCD) is a mental health condition characterized by distressing, intrusive, obsessive thoughts and repetitive, compulsive physical or mental acts.

 Fast facts on obsessive-compulsive disorder

 - Common compulsions include washing, cleaning, checking, and repeating.

 - The American Psychiatric Association (APA) state that females are affected at a slightly higher rate than men, and that OCD affects people of all races and socioeconomic backgrounds.

 - Some people with OCD successfully hide their symptoms in fear of embarrassment or stigma.

 OCD is a mental health condition that centers around a debilitating obsession or compulsion, distressing actions, and repetitive thoughts.